gbdev/pandocs/content/Video_Display.md

 a text box (at the bottom of the screen), and you want sprites to be hidden by the text box.

+The interrupt is triggered when transitioning from \"No conditions met\" to \"Any condition met\", which can cause the interrupt to not fire.
+Example : the Mode 0 and LY=LYC interrupts are enabled ; since the
+latter triggers during Mode 2 (right after Mode 0), the interrupt will trigger for Mode 0 but fail to for LY=LYC.

 LCD Position and Scrolling
 --------------------------